ajisilabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gspi/readme.md

   - Master transmits data on MOSI pin and receives the same data on MISO pin
 - This also supports send and receive data with any SPI slave, additionally it also supports DMA and non-DMA transfer.
 - For half duplex communication, i.e., send and receive, master / slave connection is required.
-- Note: For GSPI example, it mandatory to run it in non-rom code, i.e., Navigate to core/config/rsi_ccp_user_config.h and comment out the A11 ROM and ROMDRIVER_PRESENT

 ## Overview